A Guide to Senior Fire Prevention & Developing an Escape Plan

 Escape Plans

 Seniors should keep important items on their nightstand or within reach of their bed.
-These items commonly include eyeglasses, a telephone (landline or cellphone), hearing aids, wheelchair, cane and a whistle.
+These items commonly include eyeglasses, a telephone (landline or cellphone), hearing aids, a wheelchair, a cane, and a whistle.
 The whistle helps responders and others in the house locate seniors.
 The nightstand should also have lights or lamps that are easy for the senior to turn on.

-• Check that seniors and others in the house are able to escape in three minutes or less.
+- Check that seniors and others in the house can escape in three minutes or less.

-In a multi-story home, it is better for seniors to sleep on the ground floor and near an exit.
+In a multi-story home, seniors should sleep on the ground floor and near an exit.
 Otherwise, they need escape ladders for rooms above ground level.
 Seniors should practice getting these ladders out from under the bed and escaping on them.

 Ability Levels